rust-lang/rust/text/0809-box-and-in-for-stdlib.md

 # Unresolved questions

+This RFC represents the current plan for `box`/`in`.
+However, in the [RFC discussion][809] a number of questions arose, including possible design alternatives that might render the `in` keyword unnecessary.
+Before the work in this RFC can be unfeature-gated, these questions should be satisfactorily resolved:

 * Can the type-inference and coercion system of the compiler be enriched to the point where overloaded `box` and `in` are seamlessly usable?
 Or are type-ascriptions unavoidable when